christopheraue/m-ruby-concurrently/README.md

 end
 ```

-The main evaluation is effectively blocked by waiting or writing messages.
+The root evaluation is effectively blocked by waiting or writing messages.
 But since the server runs concurrently it is not affected by this and happily
 prints its received messages.